sharife/goldenthread-v2/site/content/programs/_index.md

     text: "Golden Thread ensures the discovery and development of new playwrights and plays through four distinct programs: _Middle East America, Kimia_, _Islam 101_, and _New Threads Staged Reading Series_."
-  - heading: "No Summary "
-    text: These curated digital discussions invite artists of Middle Eastern and North African heritage to discuss the many layers of their identity and how it impacts their work and artistic choices.
-We invite you to take pause with us and immerse yourself in these compelling topics and histories that defy a snappy summation.
 ---
 Golden Thread has been a pioneer in the field of Middle Eastern American theatre and has a long track record of producing world premieres and collaboratively developing original plays.
 Our programming consists of productions of new full-length plays; the [**ReOrient Festival**](https://golden-thread.netlify.com/programs/reorient/) of short plays; special community outreach events such as [**What do the Women Say?**](https://golden-thread.netlify.com/programs/what-do-the-women-say/); and the [**Fairytale Players**](/programs/fairytale-players), a dynamic touring ensemble that performs family shows at schools, libraries and festivals.